 Skip to content

-World Menopause Day is held every year on the 18th of October.
-The purpose of the day is to raise awareness of the menopause and the support options available for improving health and wellbeing.
+World Menopause Day is held every year on 18th October.
+The purpose of the day is to raise awareness of the menopause and the support options available for improving health and well being.
 We encourage professionals and women to participate in this global awareness raising campaign by printing and sharing these materials, organising events to engage their communities, and sharing World Menopause Day social media posts.

 IMS White Paper